DaScient/SuperTrendTradingBot/README.md

 ---

+### SuperTrend - Trends! :computer:

+This special feature allows users to fully, or partially, imitate other user's portfolio allocations.
+The Trends enhancement allows users to become more exposed and informed of the SuperTrends trading community.
+Users can search openly for groups and strategies that they feel are more suitable for their level of risk.
+Users can also create, share, and update their own portfolios to the community as well, meaning whatever new allocations the group leader decides will change everyone's portfolios to reflect it!
+You can let your imagination wander.

+---

 ## The Bot - Our SuperTrend Nutshell :robot:

 The purpose of this repository is to document the development of our very first trading bot.
 The bot will be broken out into 3 broad classes: